guilhermesad/rspotify/README.md

 **Note**: You might also like to add `RSpotify::authenticate("<your_client_id>", "<your_client_secret>")` to your `config/application.rb`.
 This will allow extra calls to be made.

+## Notes

+If you'd like to use OAuth outside rails, have a look [here](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow) for the requests that need to be made.
+You should be able to pass the response to RSpotify::User.new just as well, and from there easily create playlists and more for your user.

 ## Contributing

 1. Fork it ( https://github.com/guilhermesad/rspotify/fork )